dodinhtrung97/Zork/readme-instruction.txt

 		Attack monster, monster name is mentioned every time the player enters a room, or call "look" -attack <monster name> with <item>:
-		Attack ghost type monster, similar idea as the normal attack function -eat <item name>:
+		Attack ghost type monster, similar idea as the normal attack function -spare <monster name>:
+		Spare a monster if its hp is below your hp
+	-eat <item name>:
 		Consume whatever the user inputs, if <item name> is potion (and user has potion(s)), restore user's HP -go <direcion>: